vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 27. Canda-Maruta (by Sri Maha-"cārya* of

 28. Vedanta-Vijaya (by 29.
-Pārǎšarya-Vijaya (by
+Pārǎśarya-Vijaya (by

-Šolingipura.)
+Śolingipura.)

 do.

 do. ) etc.

 The Science of Spirit is concerned with the treatment of Tattva or (Final) Truth, Hita or Means, and Purushärtha or Goal.
 In this Summary of that Science, an investigation has been made, in the Sections on 'Matter', 'Soul' and 'God' of the Truth; † in the Section on 'Consciousness,' of the Means; in the Section on Eternal Universe' of the Goal.
 Hence it is clear that all the (Three): 'Truth,' 'Means' and 'Goal' have been dealt with.
 (Some) sages aver that there is One Truth (Veri- ty or Category).
 The Ṛshis (Prophets) assert it as Two,-of the divisions Soul and Non-soul.
-The Acaryas (Teachers) predicate Three, in pursuance of the Šruti (Scriptures) viz., the Enjoyed (matter), the Enjoyer (soul) and Ruler
+The Acaryas (Teachers) predicate Three, in pursuance of the Śruti (Scriptures) viz., the Enjoyed (matter), the Enjoyer (soul) and Ruler

 * See Preface p. iiiƒ.